mimansa07/zoom-clone/task.md

 ## zoom-clone V.0.1

-## Adding All Features to be Implemented
+## Adding All Feature to be Implemented

 Start project with npm init -y ( basic package.json wil be created by this )